 ------------------ Fedora Versions ------------------ # dnf config-manager --disable mysql57-community # dnf config-manager --enable mysql56-community

 Step 4: Starting the MySQL Server

-7. After successful installation of MySQL, it’s time to start the MySQL server with the following command:
+7. After successful installation of MySQL, it’s time to start and enable the MySQL server with the following commands:

-You can verify the status of the MySQL server with the help of following command.
+You can verify the status of the MySQL server with the help of the following command.